The US economy grew at the fastest rate in 2021 since the Reagan administration - KRDO

 But it wasn’t just the growth rate that jumped last year.
 Supply chain chaos, worker shortages and whopping demand also led prices to climb uncomfortably high.

+Consumer spending soared 7.9% last year both because Americans kept spending and because prices for goods and services were higher.
+That was the strongest growth in spending since 1946.

-For 2021, the personal consumption expenditure price index — a key measure of inflation — rose 3.9%, the largest increase since 1990.
+Meanwhile, the price index tracking consumer spending — a key measure of inflation — rose 3.9%, the largest increase since 1990.

-In the fourth quarter, PCE inflation was 6.5%, the biggest jump since the third quarter of 1981.
+In the fourth quarter, inflation was 6.5%, the biggest jump since the third quarter of 1981.
+Consumer spending rose at an annual rate of 3.3% — more than over the summer, but less than during the stimulus-fueled second quarter of the year.

+Economists were quick to point out that it wasn’t just American wallets that helped the economy grow last year.
+A rebuilding in inventories also contributed a lot to the better-than-expected fourth quarter growth rate.

+“Inventory rebuilding contributed 4.9 percentage points to the total, led primarily by the auto sector,” said James Knightley, chief international economists at ING.
+“Given ongoing supply disruption we can’t count on this continuing to support growth in coming quarters.”

 Next up: Omicron